royal50911/passwd_as_a_service/README.md

     $ pkill -f gunicorn
     ```
 ##### Enviroment configuration vars
 * All config vars are in config.py.
-To update or run different configure files,
+To update or run different configuration,
 update it in config.py
 * config vars that the app needs:
 - MODE: running mode for flask , dev by default